MicrosoftDocs/customer-voice/cv-docs/available-question-types.md

 # Available question types

-Customer Voice includes a variety of questions to help you create your survey.
+Dynamics 365 Customer Voice includes a variety of questions to help you create your survey.
 Deciding which types of questions you'll ask will help you organize your survey and maintain a good flow from one question to the next.
-The types of questions available in Customer Voice are Choice, Text, Rating, Date, Ranking, Likert, File upload, and Net Promoter Score.
+The types of questions available in Dynamics 365 Customer Voice are Choice, Text, Rating, Date, Ranking, Likert, File upload, and Net Promoter Score.

 ## Choice